molecule/molecule.github.io/_post/conference-submission-notes.md

 submissions:
     -
         conference: CHI 2021
         notes: Submitted three papers.
 1. One we had written last year, then submitted with the wrong format to IMWUT and got desk-rejected.
 2. The rejected DIS 2020 paper, significantly reworked.
 We completely changed the structure and re-wrote it three times in the week leading up to the deadline.
 We are SO proud of it and hope the reviewers love it as much as we do!
 3. A paper from an amazing summer project lead by a fellow intern at Microsoft.
 Was asked if I wanted to contribute an hour and a half before the Abstract deadline...uh...yes????
 So proud of what we made.
+Results for Paper 1 MetaReviewer (1AC) - 2.5; Reviewer 1 (2AC) - 3;  Reviewer 2 - 3; Reviewer 3 - 2.
+We're taking it as a hopeful sign that the 2AC gave us a 3...
+Results for Paper 2 MetaReviewer (1AC) - 2.5; Reviewer 2 (2AC) - 2; Reviewer 1 - 3; Reviewer 3 - 2.
+Paper 3 got all 1.5s, so we submitted no rebuttal.
         icon: /src/img/icon-noun_Question_727759.png
         link:
     -